ytl0623/medium-stat-box/README.md

 update at 2022/04/21.

-Because medium change their website's structure, the old verison of this gist do not work, please pull the latest version of this action.
+Because medium change their website's structure, the old version of this gist do not work, please pull the latest version of this action.

 ## Overview